 With a graded benefit whole life policy, the amount of the death benefit in the policy is not the same amount at all times.
 For example, the death benefit will initially start out at a smaller amount in the early years of the policy, and then over time, the amount of the death benefit will gradually increase.
 In many cases, by the fifth year of the policy, the death benefit amount will have leveled out.

-Just like with other types of whole policies, a graded benefit plan will offer both death benefit protection, along with a cash value component.
-The cash within this portion of the policy is allowed to grow on a tax-deferred basis, meaning that there will be no tax due on the growth of these funds until the time they are withdrawn.
+Just like with other types of whole policies, a graded benefit plan will offer death benefit protection, along with a cash value component.
+The cash within this portion of the life insurance policy, is allowed to grow on a tax-deferred basis which means there will be no tax due on the growth of these funds until the time they are withdrawn.
 This can allow the cash to compound over time exponentially.

 What is the Cost?

 Because the applicants for graded death benefit policies, in general, are usually considered to present more risk to the carrier, the premiums that are charged for these plans will typically be higher than for other comparable types of coverage.